01.06.2016

 Why the Testing Phase is Vital for Localization

 Localization differs from translation as it involves far more than simply converting words from one language to another.
-Localization involves adapting text, graphics, web content, or software completely to match that of another culture or nation.
+Localization involves completely adapting text, graphics, web content, or software to match another culture or nation.
 Visually, localized products are often very different than their original source versions.
 Because of this visual component, it is extremely important to put localized projects through a thorough testing phase.

 The localization process contains many of the same phases that a translation project does, including translation, editing, and quality control.
-Text must be converted to the target language, and thoroughly reviewed for accuracy by another linguist.
-In a standard Microsoft word document translation, this editing phase will likely account for and correct a majority of errors in the document.
-Text will be clean and accurate and since the final deliverable will be in Microsoft Word as well, little else must occur to ensure a perfect document.
-In localization, however, the additional implementation phase means that testing simply must occur.
+The text must be converted to the target language and thoroughly reviewed for accuracy by another linguist.
+In a standard Microsoft Word document translation, this editing phase will likely account for and correct a majority of errors in the document.
+The text will be clean and accurate, and since the final deliverable will be in Microsoft Word, little else must be done to ensure a perfect document.
+In localization, however, the additional implementation phase means testing must occur.

 For more DLS, check out other blogs and visit us on FacebookLinkedInInstagram, or Twitter!